Duty-free shops at airports sell goods to travelers without charging any taxes on them.

 In some places like Europe, you save money on both duty and the VAT (value-added tax), which leads to big savings.

+But duty-free shopping has its limits, which each country’s government enforces.
 If you exceed these limits, you may be asked to pay taxes.

-How Does Duty Free Work?
+How Duty Free Works

 Legally, you leave your country as soon as you enter an international airport terminal.
 That means you’re officially outside your country’s tax regulations while in the airport terminal.